 Range in Ruby

-Use Ruby's Range class to represent sequences of values, iterate over them, and check membership.
+Use Ruby's Range class to represent sequences of values, iterate over them, check membership, and apply ranges in practical use cases like slicing and validation.

 Creating Ranges